-As the first partnership of its kind in British Columbia, the Aboriginal Care Pharmacist project is aimed at building relationships between Inkster and various First Nations and Indigenous community members, including life-long Penelakut Island resident, Karen Charlie.
+As the first partnership of its kind in British Columbia, the Indigenous Care Pharmacist project is aimed at building relationships between Inkster and various First Nations and Indigenous community members, including life-long Penelakut Island resident, Karen Charlie.
 Charlie and her husband, Richard, have been seeing Inkster since he started visiting Penelakut and credit his expertise and willingness to listen to their concerns with helping them to achieve greater control over their health.

 “Jesse has helped us both so much and played a big role in helping my husband understand why his medication had been prescribed and why it is so important to take it regularly,” says Charlie.
 “I also asked Jesse to come with me to speak with my doctor about my diabetes medication.
 My meds were changed after that conversation and my diabetes is now under control.”

 In April, a talking circle was held on Penelakut Island to understand community members’ experiences with the new service.
 Participants expressed an appreciation for Inkster’s open, respectful, caring nature and his ability to listen and communicate clearly.